Martin Dvořák

-Martin Dvořák (born 11 November 1956) is a Czech politician, diplomat, economist, and publicist who has been serving as Minister of European Affairs in Petr Fiala's Cabinet since 4 May 2023.
+Martin Dvořák (born 11 November 1956) is a Czech politician, diplomat, economist, and publicist who served as Minister of European Affairs in the Cabinet of Petr Fiala from 2023 to 2025.
 Dvořák co-founded the Civic Forum in Hradec Králové in 1989.
 In 1990–1998, he was the mayor of Hradec Králové.
 He also participated in UN-missions in Kosovo and Iraq.
 He worked for the Ministry of Foreign Affairs on various position before he became the Minister for European Affairs.

 Life

 Early life and education

 Dvořák was born on born 11 November 1956 in Prague.
 He graduated at gymnasium in Pardubice.
 He holds a master's degree (Ing.) in finance from the Prague University of Economics and Business.

 Era of Communist rule

 Martin Dvořák was persecuted by the Communist regime for his performance during the Palach's week.
 He was moved to a production position at an abattoir.

 Political views

 Dvořák emphasizes the positive role of Euro and advocates for greater European integration.
 He is a member of Mayors and Independents.
 Martin Dvořák is also known for his support of a wider usage of the short name Czechia.